Mineral Rights in Texas

 Determining the ownership of the property mineral rights in Texas

-When someone purchases property in Texas, they may or may not receive ownership of the mineral rights to the property.
+When someone purchases land for sale in Texas, they may or may not receive ownership of the mineral rights to the property.
 Determining whether such minerals were conveyed with a property can be difficult for a buyer.

-The owner should review the title insurance policy he or she got when they bought the property, however be aware that title companies no longer state any opinion as to mineral ownership.
-Remember that if the prior owner to the current owner did not reserve mineral rights when he bought the property those mineral rights conveyed to that owner.
+The owner should review the title insurance policy he or she got when they bought the property.
+However, be aware that title companies no longer state any opinion as to mineral ownership.
+Remember that if the prior owner to the current owner did not reserve mineral rights when he bought the property, those mineral rights were conveyed to that owner.
 You can also obtain a special minerals title policy from the title company, but they are not inexpensive.

 Finally, you can hire an attorney to conduct the title research.
 As with most situations that involve an attorney, this can be expensive, depending on the situation.

 Something else that is of importance is not only the mineral rights but the surface rights to the property.
-Having the surface rights is beneficial because as an owner you have more rights regarding the placement of roads and other uses regarding the surface of the property whereas without those surface rights, the oil and gas company leasing the property will have the say in many of those areas that will affect you.
+Having the surface rights is beneficial because, as an owner, you have more rights regarding the placement of roads and other uses regarding the surface of the property, whereas, without those surface rights, the oil and gas company leasing the property will have a say in many of those areas that will affect you.